arindam117/Cancer_Diagnosis_Personal_Case_Study/README.md

 The objective is to find the probablity of a patient belonging to classes [1,2,3...9] given features Gene,Variation and text paraghaph.
 This problem is approached by choosing suitable KPI's and using different univariate analysis and understanding the feature importances followed the multi-variate Machine Learning approach.
 The Models used here are Naive Bayes, KNN & Logistic Regression.
 For each model multiple feature conversion techniques have been performed and Confusion Matrix, Precesion Matrix and Recall Matrixes are plotted.

-Below are the screenshots from the case study
+Below are few screenshots from the case study, for better insights please view the entire code notebook

 ![Screenshot (958)](https://user-images.githubusercontent.com/46881796/110837685-91229e80-82c7-11eb-9073-2f2c50325684.png)

 ![Screenshot (959)](https://user-images.githubusercontent.com/46881796/110838003-f70f2600-82c7-11eb-952a-e8998dec9ab7.png)